 After Your Surgery

 You will feel some pain after your surgery, but your nurse will give you medication to help.
 If your pain doesn’t get better, tell your nurse.

-You will have several small incisions on your abdomen.
+You will have many small incisions on your abdomen.
 The incisions will be closed with Steri-Strips® (small strips of tape) or Dermabond® (surgical glue).
 Before you leave the hospital, your nurse will show you how to care for your incisions.